Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 - Robert: Robert Ripley was born on Christmas day

-- Yukio: means "snow" in Japanese
+- Yukio: a beautiful name that means "snow" in Japanese

 Cold Weather Names